httpwg/http-extensions/draft-ietf-httpbis-bcp56bis.md

 Additionally, when a specification is using HTTP, all of the requirements of the HTTP protocol suite are in force (in particular, {{!I-D.ietf-httpbis-semantics}}, but also other specifications as appropriate).

-Note that this document is intended to apply to applications, not generic extensions to HTTP, which follow the requirements in the relevant specification.
-Furthermore, it is intended for applications defined by IETF specifications, although other standards organisations are encouraged to adhere to its requirements.
+Note that this document is intended to apply to applications, not generic extensions to HTTP.
+Furthermore, while it is intended for IETF-specified applications, other standards organisations are encouraged to adhere to its requirements.

 ## Non-HTTP Protocols

-A specification might not use HTTP according to the criteria above and still define an application that relies upon HTTP in some manner.
+An application can rely upon HTTP without meeting the criteria for using it defined above.
 For example, an application might wish to avoid re-specifying parts of the message format, but change other aspects of the protocol's operation; or, it might want to use a different set of methods.

-Doing so brings more freedom to modify protocol operations, but loses at least a portion of the benefits outlined above, as most HTTP implementations won't be easily adaptable to these changes, and as the protocol diverges from HTTP, the benefit of mindshare will be lost.
+Doing so brings more freedom to modify protocol operations, but loses at least a portion of the benefits outlined above, as most HTTP implementations won't be easily adaptable to these changes, and the benefit of mindshare will be lost.

 Such specifications MUST NOT use HTTP's URI schemes, transport ports, ALPN protocol IDs or IANA registries; rather, they are encouraged to establish their own.

 # What's Important About HTTP {#overview}

-This section examines the characteristics of the HTTP protocol that are important to consider when using HTTP to define an application protocol.
+This section examines the characteristics of HTTP that are important to consider when using HTTP to define an application protocol.

 ## Generic Semantics

 Much of the value of HTTP is in its generic semantics -- that is, the protocol elements defined by HTTP are potentially applicable to every resource, not specific to a particular context.
-Application-specific semantics are best expressed in message content and in header fields, not status codes or methods -- although the latter do have generic semantics that relate to application state.
+Application-specific semantics are best expressed in message content and in header fields, not status codes or methods (although the latter do have generic semantics that relate to application state).

-This generic/application-specific split allows a HTTP message to be handled by software (e.g., HTTP servers, intermediaries, client implementations, and caches) without understanding the specific application.
+This generic/application-specific split allows a HTTP message to be handled by common software (e.g., HTTP servers, intermediaries, client implementations, and caches) without understanding the specific application.
 It also allows people to leverage their knowledge of HTTP semantics without special-casing them for a particular application.

 Therefore, applications that use HTTP MUST NOT re-define, refine or overlay the semantics of generic protocol elements such as methods, status codes or existing header fields.
 Instead, they should focus their specifications on protocol elements that are specific to that application; namely their HTTP resources.